Anara Begum: Biography

-According to Jodhpur-ri-khyat, a historical chronicle of Marwar region, Anara Begum was originally the wife of a Muslim Nawab of Delhi, who was subsequently abducted by Gaj Singh and taken into his household as a khawas (concubine).
+According to Jodhpur-ri-khyat, a historical chronicle of Marwar region, Anara Begum was originally the wife of a Muslim Nawab of Delhi.
+She caught the attention of Gaj Singh I, the Maharaja of Marwar, who abducted her and took her into his household as a khawas (concubine).
 She is mentioned to be of Turkish descent.
 The identity of her husband remains uncertain.
-Alternative narratives suggest Anara herself had requested Gaj Singh to orchestrate her abduction following their meeting at the Mughal court.
-The Nawab came to accept his wife's "elopement on the pretext of the love the Maharaja and his concubine exhibited".
+Alternative narratives suggest Anara herself had requested Gaj Singh to orchestrate her abduction following their meeting at the Mughal court in Agra.
+According to the source, the Nawab came to accept his wife's elopement on the pretext of "the love the Maharaja and his concubine exhibited".

 Despite her status as a khawas, Anara gradually assumed a significant role in the royal household.
 However, her presence in the ranivas was unwelcome among the Rajput wives of Gaj Singh.
 Tensions emerged between Anara and Gaj's elder son Amar Singh Rathore, as well as his mother, Mansukh Chauhanji Deiji, leading to Anara's eventual confinement in a Jaipur palace.

 Anara had a daughter named Sugdha with Gaj Singh.

 A pair of pearl-encrusted shoes, believed to have belonged to Anara Begum, are preserved in the Rang Mahal of Jaipur.